The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 The eCommerce Project Manager has constant interactions with all technical teams:

-The gifted technical brains have a weakness in their ability to speak in layman's.
-It becomes the job of the eCommerce Project Manager to understand everything being said by technical teams for two primary reasons...
+These gifted technical brains have a weakness in their ability to speak in layman's.
+It becomes the job of the eCommerce Project Manager to understand everything being said by technical teams for three primary reasons...

 #9.
 The Center of the Truth for Project Transparency: